-Each Content Item (such as a note, image, document or table) has a number of Control Links attached to it.
+Each Content Item (such as a note, image, document or table) has a number of Control Icons attached to it.
 The most common ones are:

 Common controls are made available to the individual plugins using methods provided by the

 Individual plugins are free to make use of those controls as they deem fit - though a uniform look is encouraged.

 Some plugins also implement special controls; for example, the